-Federal law provides funding for infrastructure projects, law enforcement, education, and encouragement activities aimed at enabling and encouraging children to walk and bike to school.
-This encourages a healthy and active lifestyle at an early age, and improves safety, as well as reducing traffic, fuel consumption, and air pollution in the vicinity of elementary and middle schools.
-Schools serving children in grades K-8 are eligible for SRTS funding, which is available on a competitive grant basis.
+The SRTS Program encourages a healthy and active lifestyle at an early age, improves safety, and reduces traffic, fuel consumption, and air pollution in the vicinity of elementary and middle schools.
+Schools serving children in grades K-8 are eligible for SRTS funding, which is available on a competitive grant basis following a site-based planning process.

-Michigan's SRTS Program strategy is to engage any and all state and local stakeholders in the development of a sustainable site-based planning initiative that supports and extends the reach of the federal investment.
-MDOT partners with the Michigan Fitness Foundation, the Michigan Association of Planning, and Michigan State University.
+Michigan's SRTS Program's strategy is to engage any and all state and local stakeholders in the development of a sustainable plan that supports and extends the reach of the federal investment.
+MDOT partners with the Michigan Fitness Foundation, the Michigan Association of Planning, and Michigan State University to deliver the program.